comp500/Curseforge-Userscripts/README.md

 This userscript attempts to determine which mods are MCreator mods on the Curseforge site, and hide them!
 It may cause excessive bandwidth usage (it often downloads the actual mod to check if is a MCreator mod) and is more of an experiment than an actual userscript.

 ![🦀🦀🦀 FORTCRAFT IS GONE 🦀🦀🦀](images/fortcraft.png)

+## No More ARR Mods
+This is a variant of No More MCreator Mods, but excluding all mods without a Source link.
+This has the benefit of being much faster than the above, and also excluding evil closed source mods!